Stonelinks/stonelinks.github.io/contents/bret.md

   </tbody>
 </table>

-Since the SF02 uses screw terminals, depending on how much the host aircraft vibrates it may be a good idea to soldier up the connector.
+Since the SF02 uses screw terminals, depending on how much the aircraft vibrates it may be a good idea to soldier up the connector.
 This is the [cable / connector](https://store.3drobotics.com/products/df13-6-position-connector-45-cm) you'd use.
 Plug the SF02 into TELEM2 of the Pixhawk.

 ##Step 2: Install on the aircraft

-You'll want to put the sensor pointing at the ground obviously perpendicular to the aircraft obviously.
-The sensor should also be recessed so that the optics arn't scratched during a rough landing.
-Also, it should be positioned such that it doesn't mess with the center of gravity for the aircraft otherwise it could poorly affect glide characteristics.
+You'll want to put the sensor pointing at the ground obviously, keeping it perpendicular to the aircraft.
+The sensor should also be mounted in a recessed position so that the optics arn't scratched during a rough landing.
+Also, it should be positioned such that it doesn't mess with the center of gravity for the aircraft otherwise it will screw with glide characteristics.

 ##Step 3: Software integration

-**Driver stuff**
+**Drivers**

 The [sf0x driver](https://github.com/PX4/Firmware/tree/master/src/drivers/sf0x) needed for the Pixhawk is already part of the firmware.
 To start the driver: